-• Children are expected to attend all live learning sessions throughout the day, following their usual school timetable
+• Children are expected to attend all live learning sessions throughout the day, following their usual school timetable.

-• Engagement of children in live learning will be monitored each lesson, and logged by the class teacher

-• If a pupil does not engage with live learning, the senior leadership teams and learning mentor will follow this up through welfare calls, and support the pupil in removing any barriers to attendance in live lessons

-• How-To guides have been shared with children and parents to minimise any IT issues or concerns with the use of Microsoft Teams, Seesaw or Tapestry

-• Children engaging fully with the work set should be acknowledged and rewarded in-line with the school Behaviour Policy

-• Where children are unable to attend live lessons, due to medical appointments or other commitments, this should be communicated in the usual way to the school office
+- Engagement of children in live learning will be monitored each lesson, and logged by the class teacher. - If a pupil does not engage with live learning, the senior leadership teams and learning mentor will follow this up through welfare calls, and support the pupil in removing any barriers to attendance in live lessons. - How-To guides will be shared with children and parents to minimise any IT issues or concerns with the use of Microsoft Teams, Seesaw or Tapestry.
+This may include 'screensharing' so that the teacher can model how to debug an IT issue or how to access learning at home. - Children engaging fully with the work set should be acknowledged and rewarded in-line with the school Behaviour Policy. - Where children are unable to attend live lessons, due to medical appointments or other commitments, this should be communicated in the usual way to the school office.